Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 Want to see Agate Grey in person?

 Colour swatches on a screen can be deceiving.
-Visit the KJM Group showroom in Andover to see physical Agate Grey and Painswick window and door samples in natural light.
+Visit the KJM Group showroom in Andover to see physical Agate Grey and Painswick window and door samples in natural daylight.

 - Premium Hardware for Profile 22 Doors: Ultion Sweet & Fab&Fix - 15 January 2026